Subodh-7/Complete-Generative-AI-Course/README.md

 - **Jupyter Notebooks** - Interactive development and experimentation
 - **VS Code** - Code editor
 - **Git** - Version control

+## VS Code Configuration Fixes (Completed)
+To restore full IntelliSense, Pylance, and Jupyter notebook code-completion support, we repaired the workspace's VS Code settings:

+- Set `python.languageServer` to **Pylance**
+- Enabled **quick suggestions**, **parameter hints**, **hover documentation**, and **inline completions**
+- Configured auto-import and suggestion behavior for smoother coding
+- Restored notebook-specific IntelliSense settings

+These changes were applied in `.vscode/settings.json` and the Python language server was restarted, fully re-enabling code completion, auto-import, and documentation assistance.

 ## How to Run the Project